-DraftKings already provides daily fantasy sports in the state.
-It has typically been one of the first sportsbooks launched in other states when approved.
 DraftKings offers one of the most generous opening bonuses in the industry.
 Offered is a free $50 bet with at least a $5 deposit, plus a 20% match bonus of up to $1,000.
-Right now before online betting goes live, the sportsbook is also giving out a $100 free bet for early registrants.
-DraftKings is currently live in the following states: AZ, CO, CT, IL, IN, IA, MI, NH, NJ, PA, TN, Va, WV, WY.
+DraftKings is currently live in the following states: AZ, CO, CT, IL, IN, IA, KS, LA, MD, MI, NH, NJ, NY, PA, TN, VA, WV & WY.

 One of the more rapidly growing sportsbooks, BetMGM is already popular in states like New Jersey and Pennsylvania.
 It’s a great pick for new and experienced bettors, offering a risk-free bet of up to $1,000 and diverse betting markets for all bettors.
-BetMGM is currently live in the following states: AZ, CO, IN, IA, MI, NJ, NV, PA, TN, VA, WV, DC, WY
+BetMGM is currently live in the following states: AZ, CO, DC, IL, IN, IA, KS, LA, MD, MI, MS, NJ, NV, NY, PA, TN, VA, WV & WY.

-FanDuel is another popular mobile sportsbook and the primary competitor with DraftKings.
+FanDuel is another popular mobile sportsbook and the primary competitor of DraftKings.
 It also features phenomenal market depth and variety, player-friendly betting odds, and an excellent user interface.
-FanDuel is currently offering a pre-launch promo of $100 free credit when you open a FanDuel account in Louisiana.
+FanDuel is currently offering a $1,000 no sweat first bet when you open a FanDuel account in Louisiana.
 The funds will be available beginning on launch day.
-FanDuel is currently live in the following states: AZ, CO, CT, IA, IL, IN, MI, NJ, PA, TN, VA, WV.
+FanDuel is currently live in the following states: AZ, CO, CT, IL, IN, IA, KS, LA, MD, MI, NJ, NY, PA, TN, VA, WV & WY.

 Sports betting odds and lines vary depending on what type of bet you choose.
 In addition, odds can sometimes vary across different sportsbooks, so it’s important to understand how to read them in order to find which bets are worth taking.